-For 2023, the Governance and Human Capital Committee approved a mix of financial performance metrics and strategic accomplishments in its annual incentive bonus determinations, as set forth below.
-The Governance and Human Capital Committee believes that each financial performance metric represents an important measure of the financial success of our business, and, together with the strategic accomplishments, serve to balance risk and reward and drive achievement of our strategic goals.
+As discussed above, for 2024, the Governance and Human Capital Committee approved a new mix of financial performance metrics and strategic goals and objectives in its annual incentive bonus determinations, as set forth below.
+The Governance and Human Capital Committee believes that each financial performance metric represents an important measure of the financial success of our business, and, together with the strategic goals and objectives, serve to balance risk and reward and drive achievement of our strategic goals.

-The performance metrics approved by the Governance and Human Capital Committee for 2023 are set forth below.
-The financial performance metrics were the same as those used in the 2022 program.
+The performance metrics approved by the Governance and Human Capital Committee for 2024 are set forth below.